 3. Travel Off Peak Time

-Traveling off peak is not only a great way to save money but you will also enjoy the train as there will be less commuters in the train.
+Traveling off peak is not only a great way to save money but you will also enjoy the train as there will be fewer commuters on the train.

-Have you ever traveled in London underground between 8am and 9am?
-If you have then you know how traveling during this time is like.
+Have you ever travelled in London underground between 8am and 9am?
+If you have then you know how travelling during this time is like.

-Peak time cost much more than off peak time because during peak there is high demand of train tickets so train operators tend to increase their ticket prices.
+Peak time cost much more than off peak time because during peak there is high demand for train tickets so train operators tend to increase their ticket prices.

 4. Compare Where To Buy Your Tickets

-Compare your train ticket prices don’t be royal to the train operator only consider buying your train ticket from other places.
+Compare your train ticket prices don’t be loyal to the train operator only consider buying your train ticket from other places.